inaimathi/langnostic/drafts/working-out-ai-safety-beliefs.md

 We can map out the adjacent movements/beliefs/positions to AI safety by seeing what they disagree with.
 These aren't intended to be mutually exclusive buckets.
 Think of them as directions out of the AI Safety region: the harder you reject one of the three claims, the farther you move toward the corresponding neighboring position.

-### AI Abolitionists/Anti AI
+### AI Abolitionists/Anti-Ai

 ![An image of a person in a hoodie and green cloak holding protest signs outside of a large, well guarded datacenter.
 Her badge is a crossed out robot.](/static/img/ai-safety-territory/005--an-ai-abolitionist.png)

-If you disagree with point 1, you think AI can not do good in the world.
+If you disagree with point 1, you think AI cannot do good in the world.
 At the extreme, your model of the world is that it has only downsides, and will definitely result in net bad outcomes in the world.
 These are people rationally agitating for datacenter closures in full generality and complaining about any and all slop anywhere.

 ### AI Maximalists/EAcc